-At just 27 years of age, Kamp’s work has featured in blogs, magazines, and books all around the world including important design publications such as Habitus, Elle Décor and Design Boom.
-His projects have received many awards, he has been a guest speaker at various design conferences and his work has been exhibited and sold in Australasia, Singapore, Hong Kong and Japan.
-Kamp has founded multiple design studios and he has created countless objects and spaces; some for corporate brands such as Air New Zealand, BoConcept, and Microsoft, some for individuals, and some simply for experimentation.
+At just 27 years of age, Kamp’s work has featured in blogs, magazines, and books all around the world including important design publications such as Habitus, Elle and Design Boom.
+His projects have received awards in New Zealand and Italy, he has been a key note speaker at various design conferences and his work has been exhibited and sold in New Zealand, Australia, Singapore, Hong Kong and Japan.
+Kamp has created countless objects and spaces; some for commercial clients such as Air New Zealand, BoConcept, and Microsoft, some for individuals, and many simply for experimentation.

 In 2012, Kamp cofounded his first design studio, Think & Shift.
 During his three years as Creative Director, the studio evolved from a small furniture design house to the holistic product and spatial design brand that it is today.
 At Think & Shift, Kamp designed retail, workplaces, installations, hospitality spaces, lighting, consumer products and more.
-His work received a handful of awards from the Designer’s Institute of New Zealand including the Emerging Designer award.
+His works received a Platinum Award from the International A’ Design Awards in Italy, as well as four Best Awards and nine finalist placings from the Designer’s institute of New Zealand.

-In 2016 the designer left Think & Shift to establish KAMP.studio - a platform to explore a post-industrial approach to object and spatial design.
+In 2016 the designer left Think & Shift to establish KAMP.studio - a platform to develop his own aesthetic signature and approach to object and spatial design.
 The designer spent much of the following year experimenting with how additive manufacturing might be combined with handcraft to create unique finished products.
 This experimentation culminated in a collection of homewares including Era - a 3D printed solid bronze pen designed to be cherished forever - and the particularly popular 3D printed porcelain Press coffee brewer.
 The family of made-to-order products was featured in innumerable digital and print publications, exhibited in New Zealand and Japan and sold in small numbers to buyers around the world.

 Building on his research in digital craft, Kamp recently founded White Light - a lighting design and production lab creating customisable 3D printed pendant lights.
 White Light has since been acquired by Australasian online furniture retailer The Clever and Kamp’s first line of products will relaunch under their brand in late 2018.